What are the best new cruise ships? The coolest new cruise ships being built and coming out in 2023?

 15) Odyssey of the Seas

-Get ready for high-flying fun on the new Odyssey of the Seas from Royal Caribbean International – one of the coolest new cruise ships for families!
+Are you up for some high-flying fun on the new Odyssey of the Seas from Royal Caribbean International?
+This is one of the best cruise ships for families!

 Feel what it’s like to go skydiving in a freefall simulator.
 Drive bumper cars and play laser tag in the “SeaPlex” activity center – the largest indoor active space at sea.
 Grab a boogie board and ride the waves on a 40-foot-long surf simulator.